Burnout for Women in Finance: The Exhaustion of Excellence

 Definition: Hypervigilance

 A state of heightened alertness and anticipatory anxiety that keeps the nervous system in a chronic low-level stress response — even in the absence of immediate threat.
+Research shows that chronic hypervigilance elevates baseline cortisol levels by 20–40%, impairs immune function, and is associated with a 2.3 times higher risk of cardiovascular disease over a 10-year period.
 In women in finance, hypervigilance is often the engine of their professional success AND the source of their 3 AM waking.

 In plain terms: Your brain learned to run worst-case scenarios as a survival strategy in your industry.
 That skill doesn’t clock out when you close your laptop.
 The 3 AM waking isn’t insomnia — it’s your threat-detection system filing its nightly report.

 The 3:00 AM waking is one of the most common things I hear from women in finance.
+A 2022 survey of senior women in finance found that 68% reported chronic sleep disruption, and 41% reported that their sleep quality had declined significantly in the past two years — with the majority attributing the change to work-related stress.
 They fall asleep without difficulty — they are exhausted enough for that.
 But they wake in the early hours and cannot return to sleep, their minds already running through the day ahead, the week ahead, the quarter ahead.

 This is not a sleep problem.
 It is a nervous system problem.
 The hypervigilance that makes women in finance excellent at their jobs — the constant monitoring, the anticipation of risk, the preparation for every contingency — does not turn off when the laptop closes.
 It runs in the background, always.
 The 3:00 AM waking is the moment when the background process becomes foreground.